Neeve History, Family Crest & Coats of Arms

 Another 38 words (3 lines of text) are included under the topic Early Neeve Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Neeve family to the New World and Oceana
+Migration of the Neeve family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Neeve or a variant listed above were: Mary Neve, who settled in Maryland in 1662; Samuel Neve, who immigrated to Barbados in 1682; Timothy Neve, who came to Annapolis, Maryland in 1746; George Neve, who emigrated from Kent to New York in 1828 with his wife and their six children.